GameWithPixels/.github/profile/README.md

 ## Developers Guide

-Before jumping into programming please make sure to read this developer's [guide](doc/DevelopersGuide.md).
+Before jumping into programming please make sure to read our Pixels developer's [guide](doc/DevelopersGuide.md).

 We've build this guide based on our own experience with developing apps and